Yuma tornado may have been a rare EF-3 August twister

 The most damage was caused by a tornado that touched down near Yuma which is about 112 miles northeast of Denver.

-The preliminary report from the national weather service is that the Yuma tornado was an EF-3 on the Enhanced Fujita Damage Scale.
+The preliminary report from the National Weather Service is that the Yuma tornado was an EF-3 on the Enhanced Fujita Damage Scale.
 Estimated winds were up to 150 mph and the tornado path was 6.7 miles long.
+At least three structures were either significantly damaged or completely destroyed.

 The last time our state had two EF-3 tornadoes in one season was in 1993.